ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 ## replicated_max_ratio_of_wrong_parts

-If ratio of wrong parts to total number of parts is less than this - allow to start.
+If the ratio of wrong parts to total number of parts is less than this - allow to start.

 Possible values: